Quantum Dense Coding Network using Multimode Squeezed States of Light: Framework for Multimode Dense coding network

 and the mutual information quantifying the information achievable from the $\mathcal{N}$-mode states at the receiver's side is given by

-The receiver's task is to maximise Eq. \eqref{eq:cv_multi_mutinfo} under the constraint that the total number of photons at the modes of $(\mathcal{N}-1)$ senders is fixed to $\bar{N}$.
+Maximizing Eq. \eqref{eq:cv_multi_mutinfo} with respect to $\sigma$ under the constraint that the total number of photons at the modes of $(\mathcal{N}-1)$ senders is fixed to $\bar{N}$, we obtain the capacity.
 We observe that for an $\mathcal{N}$-mode state, the total photon number of the senders' modes after encoding is given by